fcathala/backup101/README.md

 **History**
 *Current Version*
-* v1.1
+* v2.0 (07/03/2021)
-Create backup as subfolders of "backup101.cmd" current folder.
-Working directory must be named "backup101" then previous version is named "backup102", the one before "backup103", etc...
+- Code refactoring
+- Each backup folders are now stored as child folder of the working directory.

 *Roadmap*
-* v1.2
-Clean-up prior to the introduction of v2.0.
-* v2.0
+* v2.1
-Each backup will be stored as sibling folder of working directory which is meant to store "backup101.cmd".
+- Fix bugs typically notified via [PR](https://github.com/fcathala/backup101/pulls).

 The security policy is explained [here](https://github.com/fcathala/backup101/blob/main/SECURITY.md).
 You can find more details about this project [here](https://backup101.uk/).